opnfv/opnfvdocs/docs/platformoverview/softwarearchitecture.rst

 OPNFV Brahmaputra release supports different SDN controllers.
 Some scenarios don't use an SDN controller but rely just on Neutron networking capabilities.

 Depending on the SDN controller you are using, the featureset available will vary.
-More information on feature support and scenarios can be found in the Brahmaputra configuration and user guides.
+More information on feature support and scenarios can be found in `OPNFV Configuration Guide`_ and `OPNFV User Guide`_.
 Brahmaputra also provides scenarios without an SDN controller, just using OpenStack Neutron.

 OpenDaylight is an SDN controller aiming to accelerate adoption of Software-Defined Networking (SDN) and Network Functions Virtualization